go-numb/TalkWithRustGPT/README.md

 # Talk with RustGPT
+API: Rust only
-GUI: Tauri + React + Typescript
+GUI: Tauri + React(Typescript).
+The attached image will only be accepted as a screenshot paste.

 Switch API & Models:
-API: OpenAI ChatGPT
+API: OpenAI ChatGPT with image
+- hight: 4o
+- low: 4o-mini
-API: Anthropic Claude
+API: Anthropic Claude with image
+- hight: 3.5 sonnet
+- low: 3 opus

 [Release](https://github.com/go-numb/TalkWithRustGPT/releases)